yxlu-0102/MP-SENet/README.md

 Audio samples can be found at the [demo website](http://yxlu-0102.github.io/MP-SENet).<br>
 We provide our implementation as open source in this repository.

-## Note
+## ⚠️ Note
-There is a bug in our code.
-If you intend to retrain the model, it’s strongly recommended to set `batch_first=True` in the `MultiHeadAttention` module inside [transformer.py](models/transformer.py), which can significantly reduce the memory usage of the model.
+There is a small bug in our code, but it does not affect the overall performance of the model.
+If you intend to retrain the model, it’s **strongly recommended** to set `batch_first=True` in the `MultiHeadAttention` module inside [transformer.py](models/transformer.py), which can significantly reduce the memory usage of the model.

 ## Pre-requisites
 1. Python >= 3.6.